Last Updated on February 22, 2024 by Grant

-RV Road Trip Tip #5: Always Ask a Local Before You Drive a Pass with Your Camper
+RV Road Trip Tip #5: Always Ask a Local Before You Drive a Mountain Pass with Your Camper

 To those who live out West, this will be a no-brainer.
 But, to those of us who don’t live with high-altitude passes on a daily basis, it bears saying: ask a local before you take your camper over it.

-We ran into this a couple of times during out trip.
+We ran into this a couple of times during our trip.
 The first time was in California.
 Initially, we had planned on driving the Tioga Pass to Lee Vining.
-I knew this pass was a tough drive, but I was confident, based upon my research, we could handle it, if slowly.
+I knew this pass was a tough drive, but I was confident, based on my research, we could handle it, if slowly.

 Unfortunately, snow closed Tioga Pass, as well as Sonora Pass.
 That pushed us further north to either Ebbetts Pass or Carson Pass.
 Ebbetts Pass actually opened the day we were driving but, boy, are we glad we didn’t take it.

 When we spoke to the folks in Lee Vining, they told us Ebbetts Pass was crazy difficult to drive, especially with a camper.
 Carson Pass, on the other hand, was relatively easy with no issues.

 They were also able to tell us, despite the road signs headed east, the drive to Tonapah, NV was pretty easy.

-Later in the trip, the lovely folks at our campground in Montrose warned us driving the Million Dollar Highway was not the best option for towing the camper.
+Later in the trip, the lovely folks at our campground in Montrose warned us that driving the Million Dollar Highway was not the best option for towing the camper.